 EXTERNAL AND INTERNAL 3D MODELS

 RAZBAM has done quite a good job modeling the Harrier to near perfection, both externally and internally.
 This is something not uncommon with this third party developer as they have shown similar levels of quality on their other modules.
-The external model has each and every centimetre covered in detail, from the nose-mounted camera to the beacon lights.
-The animation of the nozzles are pretty good and the stair that deploys when the canopy is open give the Harrier a very believable feel to it.
+The external model is excellent.
+From the nose-mounted camera to the beacon lights.
+The animation of the nozzles is pretty good and the stairs that deploys when the canopy is open give the Harrier a very believable feel to it.
 Let's hope that they keep similar or better attention to detail on their upcoming modules.

 ATTENTION TO DETAIL

 One detail that I found pretty amusing is the wind vane that sits right in front of the canopy.
 This vane's illumination is controlled not by the external lights panel but from the cockpit lights panel.
 It is one of those details that would normally be overlooked but seeing it work correctly gave me a pleasant surprise.

-The cockpit is absolutely sublime.
+The cockpit is a faithful recreation.
 It has a weathered-out look which makes it feel lived-in like many operational birds out there, even the screens have fingerprints on them!
 The internal lighting is marvelous, in part due to the way that the roughmets and normals were handled, making the way that they reflect the light from the flood lights very believable.

 Overall, this has got to be one of my favorite cockpits currently available in the sim, both from a design and modeling standpoint.
 The VR pilot is very well modeled as well!

 VISUAL AND SOUND EFFECTS

-Visually, this aircraft has some pretty good looking effects such as over wing vapor while at high AoA (Angle of attack).
-This, alongside the abundant smoke produced while on VTOL or even during cruise flight, gives the Harrier a nice immersion factor.
+Visually, this aircraft has some pretty good looking effects such as over wing vapor while at high Angle of attack (AoA).
+This, alongside the abundant smoke produced while in VTOL or even during cruise flight, gives the Harrier a nice immersion factor.